About Our Editor in Chief

 Rochelle’s son is now twenty and has endured life with countless obstacles.
 From depression, bullying, suicidal thoughts, anxiety, traumatic experiences that caused paranoia; yet he continues to defeat the odds against him.
 He faces challenges head on and with great determination in his spirit to press past pain to persevere defying ALL thats against him!

 Rochelle decided to share the hope she gained from her son with the world.
 That “Ah Ha” moment is when 6Twelve Magazine was born!
 There is so much negativity going on in this world and very few sources that deliver a positive message on the happenings that are positive in the world.
 Rochelles’ mission has always been to give her children a source to be proud of and feed them positivity.

-Six Twelve is a voice, a voice for those who endure and overcome something in their life and overcome against all odds.
-Six Twelve is my autistic son’s voice; enduring all that he has endured with test and living his life under a “microscope” I owe it to him to become his voice and the voice of many others who wouldn’t otherwise have one.
-I owe my son a fight to give back a voice that was taken away from him by Autism.
-My 3 sons will forever be my motivation and inspiration behind what the world knows as Six Twelve Magazine.
-Six Twelve Magazine represents strength, endurance and survival!!
+6 Twelve is a voice, a voice for those who endure and overcome somethings in their lives against all odds.
+6 Twelve is Rochelles Autistic son’s voice; enduring all that he has endured.
+“I owe it to him to become his voice and the voice of countless others who would not otherwise have one.
+I owe my sons a fight to give back a voice that was taken away from our family by an Autism diagnosis. “

 Founder|Editor in Chief

-Six Twelve Magazine
+6 Twelve Magazine